md-y/mangadex-full-api/README.md

 * Requests will automatically be rate limited to about 5 requests/second.
 * The entire package is typed thanks to JSDoc and the included ```index.d.ts``` file, so TypeScript is supported.
-* If you are wondering why the documentation is no longer in the README, it became too difficult to maintain due to JSDoc issues.
-However, the examples and in-line JSDoc comments should (hopefully) be enough for using the package.
-Though, here is the [old documentation](https://github.com/md-y/mangadex-full-api/blob/5.5.1/README.md)
 * The entire project is written as regular NodeJS with CommonJS imports/exports.
 As for browser support, see below:

 #### Browser